Watching juicy red tomatoes growing on plants is one of the most pleasurable sights to watch.

 When you have planted seedlings in the containers, they won’t need as much water and you can consider watering each week.
 But once the plants are fully developed you will need to water every day in the morning.
 In case the weather turns too hot you may need to water twice every day in the morning and late afternoons.

 Fertilizing your tomato plants

-The nutrients that you tomato plants need are nitrogen, phosphorus and potassium.
+The nutrients that your tomato plants need are nitrogen, phosphorus, and potassium.
 Under ideal conditions, they need it in the ratio of 1:4:2.

 This means a higher amount of phosphorus is needed by tomato plants and less nitrogen.
 Too much nitrogen increases the foliar growth but lowers the nutrients for the fruit.

 How much fertilizer you need to add to your plants depends on the deficiency of the nutrients in your soil.
 You need to use a soil test first to determine how much of each nutrient your fertilizer should contain.